kouryuu/global.hackathon/Teams/Kuali/ABOUT.md

 3. Shawon is the UX and Graphics Designer.
 The interface will never look as stunning and jaw-dropping without his expertise.

+4. Rommel is the backend dev and architect.He will devise the best implementation and optimum code.